marjanpoimijat/berry-picker-tracker-docs/frontend_building_instructions.md

 After new release has been created, internal testers can install the application via Google Play Store.

-##### Apple App Store
+#### Apple App Store

 Apple developer program account is needed to install application into ios devices.
 Go to App Store Connect and create new application.
-After that create following submit configuration at `eas.json`:
+After that, create following submit configuration at `eas.json`:

 ```
 "submit": {